rticommunity/rticonnextdds-connector-go/README.md

 $ go get github.com/rticommunity/rticonnextdds-connector-go
 ```

-Check out the Go Connector repository is cloned properly at in the following location.
+Check out the Go Connector repository is cloned properly at the following location.
 $GOPATH/src/github.com/rticommunity/rticonnextdds-connector-go

 Then, take a look at [this document](examples/README.md) to build and run examples!